 I came to recognize that part of me felt like I deserved it and the other part of me was stuck in savior-complex mode of “I can love this person like I wish someone would have loved me and it will make a difference.” and I crashed and burned on all levels.

 And now in my marriage, I am healthy.
 I am happy.
-And the difference is terrifying sometimes because how can something really feel so wonderful and still be real?
+And the difference between healthy love vs unhealthy love is terrifying sometimes because how can something really feel so wonderful and still be real?
 But it is real and I wish I could go back and tell myself, especially in my last relationship, that I deserved more, and that there was more out there waiting for me.

 Let’s talk about the difference of healthy love vs unhealthy love.